Check librenms-alerts

 --device-group DEVICE_GROUP

-Filter by LibreNMS Device Group.
+Filter by LibreNMS device group.
+Supports SQL

 --device-hostname DEVICE_HOSTNAME

---device-type {appliance,collaboration,environment,firewall,loadbalancer,network,power,printer,server,storage,wireless,workstation}
+--device-type {appliance,collaboration,environment,firewall,loadbalancer,management,network,power,printer,server,storage,wireless,workstation}

 --lengthy Extended reporting.